-- (1) The Local Union President or designated representative. - (2) The General Grievance Committee consisting of the Vice-President of the Local Union who shall serve as Chairperson, the Unit Vice President and the appropriate committee person or persons - (3) One (1) Steward per each 12-hour shift plus one (1) for Straight Day Shift.
+- (1) The Local Union President or designated representative. - (2) The General Grievance Committee consisting of any combination of the Vice-President of the Local Union who shall serve as Chairperson, the Unit President, Unit Griever, and the appropriate committee person or persons - (3) One (1) Steward per each 12-hour shift plus one (1) for Straight Day Shift.
 The number may be adjusted as mutually agreed by the parties as the need arises.

 When a properly certified Union representative is unavailable for any reason, the Company shall recognize an alternate certified by the Union.
-It is understood that only one (1), the Steward or the alternate, will be recognized for each incident specified per Article 7, Section 2(a) (3).
-The Union will provide the Company with a current listing, as changes occur, of recognized stewards and alternates and districts which each represents.
+It is understood that only one (1), the Steward or the alternate, will be recognized for each incident.